4.9

 Copied

 Cisco Network Engineer with over 6 years of experience in designing, implementing, and supporting Cisco-based network infrastructures.
 Proven track record of diagnosing complex network issues, collaborating with cross-functional teams, and ensuring network uptime.
-Recognized for providing mentorship, growing junior engineers, and otimizing network performance.
+Recognized for providing mentorship, growing junior engineers, and optimising network performance.

-2. Lead With Your Experience
+2. Open With Experience Level and Specialty

 Takeaway